Readers Question: Could you differentiate between micro economics and macro economics?

 Macro economics is concerned with

-- Monetary / fiscal policy. e.g. what effect does interest rates have on whole economy?
+- Monetary / fiscal policy. e.g. what effect does interest rates have on the whole economy?

 - Reasons for inflation, and unemployment